 With the concept of shared responsibility amongst global stakeholders with interest in certified palm oil, there has been some positive commitment in further uptake.
-Nevertheless as only slightly above 60% of the certified palm oil produced globally is sold as certified sustainable palm oil, there is still room for improvement in terms of uptake.
+Nevertheless as only slightly above 60% of the certified palm oil produced globally is sold as certified sustainable palm oil, there is still room for improvement in terms of uptake We hope to be a part of the positive development and strive towards improvement in terms of uptake.
 We hope to be a part of the positive development and strive towards promoting uptake of sustainable palm oil via our strong commitments on our sustainable palm oil production and outreach to our customers and stakeholders.